informalsystems/vdd/blockchain/blockchain.md

 ## Commit Invariants

 Commit messages are used to establish proof that a certain block is on the blockchain.
-In particular for the light client verification. **TODO:** more text.

 We now make explicit some invariants a correct validator must ensure.
-We consider a predicate `valid` over blocks as well as `precommit`
+We consider a predicate `valid` over blocks, and `precommit`
      messages of the [consensus algorithm][arXiv].
 Correct validators use *valid* to ensure the soundness requirements of
      the blockchain [TMBC-SOUND-?], and send *precommit* messages